 - Reviews all relevant and necessary information provided to us by law enforcement personnel, the campus safety and security manager, and assess the safety issues posed for students, employees, and all children on campus.

 - Reviews the above information and criteria and determine whether and how the offender's identity and relevant conviction information will be released to members of the college community.

 - Interviews and meets with all Level I, II, and III sex offenders attending Seattle Central College.

 - Releases the identity and information when it is necessary to protect the college community.

 - Notifies the campus community with current photographs posted on specified bulletin board located at various locations, including the child care center, security office, library, and other appropriate locations.
 The offender's faculty is informed and the Vice President may inform students who are in the same classes with Level III offender, depending upon the level of assessed risk.
 The offender will be told who is getting the information.

 The King County Sheriff's Office maintains an online registry of Level 2 and 3 sex offenders who are registered to live in King County.
 Search for offenders by Zip Code or by an offender's name.

 For more information you can contact campus safety & security at 206.934.5442.

-Current List of Level III Offenders on Campus (Winter 2014)
+Current List of Level III Offenders on Campus (Summer 2014)